 Backlight bleed issues are quite common and can be compared to a similar issue known as an IPS glow in IPS displays.
 The difference between an IPS glow and backlight bleeding is Backlight Bleeding usually appears along the edges of a monitor and an IPS glow occurs more towards the corner of an IPS display.

-Backlight Bleed Test– Test your mobile phone, laptops, monitors for backlight bleed
+Backlight Bleed Test– Test your mobile phone, laptops, and monitors for backlight bleed

 It is known that various models of the Microsoft Surface family of products are notorious for experiencing such issues with their displays.
 Many users complain particularly that they have the backlight bleed issue with the Surface Pro device.
 While this isn’t necessarily a major hardware defect, it’s something that could affect the experience with the device and which could get worse over time, so most manufacturers whose devices are affected agree to exchange units with new ones.